atulsingh9936/atulsingh9936/README.md

 - 🔭 I’m currently working as software tester at lcx [LCX](lcx.com)

-- 🌱 I’m working on API, manual and Performance testing **Postman, jmeter, manual testing**
+- 🌱 I’m working on API, manual and Performance testing, Automtion Testing **Postman, jmeter, manual testing**

 - 👯 I’m working on web and mobile to ensure our website lcx.com and app is bug free , working smoothly. **lcx(web)**